-A 40 minute drive from Trowbridge on the A361 towards Swindon will bring you to Avebury.
+A 40-minute drive from Trowbridge on the A361 toward Swindon will bring you to Avebury.
 This World Heritage site, the largest stone circle in the world, surrounds the village of Avebury itself.
 The quintessential English village with its church, cricket pitch and the Red Lion pub, take a stroll down its main street and admire the beautiful cottages and gardens.
 Visit the 500-year-old Avebury Manor (owned by the National Trust), and see how the Scottish archaeologist Alexander Keiller lived, whilst extensively excavating the prehistoric site of Avebury itself.
 This is a manor house experience like no other, as visitors are encouraged to touch the furniture, handle the pots and pans and even take a rest on the beds!

 Explore the stone circle itself (just remember that this is also home to a number of local sheep), which has been shrouded in mystery and mysticism for centuries, and the nearby West Kennet Long Barrow, The Avenue, and Silbury Hill, the largest artificial mound in Europe.
 Drive a little further to nearby Hackpen Hill, with its White Horse, and walk part of the Ridgeway, with sweeping views of Avebury, the Marlborough Downs and Salisbury Plain.

-Leaving no stone unturned….
+Leaving no stone unturned . . .

-If it’s a manor you seek…
+If it’s a manor you seek . . .

 There are walking challenges available in Avebury.
-The Wiltshire Landscape Walking Challenge explores the National Trust Site or the Stonehenge and Avebury Walking Challenge which takes you on a journey over two halves of the World Heritage Site.
+The Wiltshire Landscape Walking Challenge explores the National Trust Site or the Stonehenge and Avebury Walking Challenge takes you on a journey over two halves of the World Heritage Site.

-Working up an Appetite…
+Working up an appetite . . .

-Avebury is a the perfect place for a picnic with its open fields and designated area’s however, the very British weather can be unpredictable so if you’d like to avoid soggy sandwiches in the rain then you will be pleased to know that there several places to rest your feet and enjoy some food and drink.
-The Red Lion is situated in the middle of the village serving comfort food, it is also said to be haunted and has appeared on TV’s Most Haunted show.
+Avebury is a the perfect place for a picnic with its open fields and designated areas.
+However, the very British weather can be unpredictable so if you’d like to avoid soggy sandwiches in the rain then you will be pleased to know that there are several places in the village to rest your feet and enjoy some food and drink.
+The Red Lion is situated in the middle of the village serving a range of soft and alcoholic drinks and traditional pub food.
+It is also said to be haunted and has appeared on Living TV’s ‘Most Haunted’.

 A relatively easy and picturesque car journey that takes about 40 minutes.
-Please keep in mind that on sunny days, Avebury can be quite busy, therefore parking can be tricky…it’s almost like our ancestors didn’t think about parking in 10,000 B.C.
+Please keep in mind that on sunny days, Avebury can be quite busy, therefore parking can be tricky . . . it’s almost like our ancestors didn’t think about parking in 10,000 BC.